Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Jimmy Fike almost 4 years ago
+Jimmy Fike over 4 years ago

 Please seize this moment to reimagine policing in our community.
 While I support fully funding the civilian review board, this just isn't enough!
 Instead of increasing funding to the police, please consider reallocating those fund to community-based initiative that tackle things like homelessness, mental health, substance abuse.